slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 * Bolt allows you to [call Web API methods](/bolt-python/concepts#web-api) with the client attached to your app.
 There are [over 220 methods](https://api.slack.com/methods) on our API site.

 * Learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
 Your app may need different tokens depending on the actions you want it to perform.
+If you are using Socket Mode instead of HTTP, an additional (`xapp`) token with `connections:write` scopes is required.